ahmadsayed/hybrid-beyond-x86/README.md

 ## ISA landscape today

-Will list the CPU according to the introduction of their first generation.
+Will list some of the CPU, there is many other such as SPARC, RISC, MIPS, .. etc.
+But here, I will list the machines that are easily accessible via owning a device or provided as a self-service on the public Cloud.

 ### IBM Z
 IBM Z is the latest generation of the System/360 introduced in 1964, used exclusively in IBM Z Mainframe.
 Still, you do not need to purchase an expensive mainframe to try.
 IBM Cloud introduces Hyper Protect Virtual Server, https://cloud.ibm.com/catalog/services/hyper-protect-virtual-server